MeanPaper/MeanPaper.github.io/_pages/about.md

 <h4><code> $ less About </code></h4>
 Hi There! 🎉

 I am Dongming Liu, a senior student majoring in Computer Engineering at the [University of Illinois Urbana-Champaign](https://illinois.edu/).
 I work as a class assistant in [ECE 391 Computer System Engineering](https://ece.illinois.edu/academics/courses/ece391).
-Currently, I am applying for a Master's degree in CompE or CompSci starting in Fall 2024.🎓
+I will continue my journey at the [University of Illinois Urbana-Champaign](https://illinois.edu/) as a Master's student in Computer Engineering starting in Fall 2024. 🎓

 <h4><code>$ cat Interest </code></h4>
 I like computer systems and architecture, web development, and game development.
 Currently, I am investigating my interests in embedded systems and learning programming on Raspberry Pi and STM32.